 The project was completed in 1967 at a total Federal cost of $158,000.
-The existing project consists of a breakwater that is 114 feet long and a basin that is 362 feet long, 70 feet wide at the shoreward end, and 155 feet wide at the seaward end.
-The basin is divided into three areas of varying depths: the outer 267-foot length of the basin is 13 feet deep, the area adjacent to the breakwater at 10 feet deep; both of these basin areas transition over a 10-foot wide transition to 8 feet deep; and the remaining 85-foot shoreward end of the basin is at 8 feet deep.
+The existing project consists of a breakwater that is 114 feet long and a basin that is 370 feet long, 70-155 feet wide.
+The basin is divided into three areas of varying depths from 8 to 13 feet.

 In the late 1800s, King Kamehameha V banished all those, mostly native Hawaiians, afflicted by the Hansen’s disease (leprosy) to Kalaupapa, because of its isolated location.
 Kalaupapa is now a refuge for the few remaining residents that were once exiled there through the 1960s.
 All goods coming into the area are delivered either by air or through the harbor.